Nothing ventured, nothing gained.

 Michael Jordan put it this way: “I’ve missed more than 9000 shots in my career.
 I’ve lost almost 300 games.
 26 times, I’ve been trusted to take the game winning shot and missed.
 I’ve failed over and over and over again in my life.
 And that is why I succeed.”

+What have you ventured this month?
+What have you ventured in 2015?
 Take more risks to be all you can be!

 I.M.
 Optimism Man